What does the entry fee include?

-Can you tell me what is involved with the Teams Event - do both riders do the whole course or is it half each for each stage?
+Can you tell me what is involved with the Teams Event - do I need to ride the whole event with my partner?

 Can you let me know the policy if you cancel the event (eg: for bad weather).
 I understand what happens if I pull out, but wanted to know if you will be providing full or partial refunds if you have to cancel?

 As outlined in our terms and conditions “If the event, or any part thereof, is cancelled, postponed, shortened, or modified in any way, or if any of the amenities, goods, or services in relation to the event are no longer provided, whether due to force majeure, legal restrictions, disputes, safety reasons, failure by service providers to perform, or any other reason or cause, the entry fees and all other fees paid will not be refundable.”